Teleology

+Much of the discussion on teleology revolves around religion and the belief in a Godly, purposeful existence for the world and for humans.
+See Teleological argument for an in-depth discussion on teleology and religion.

 History

 In Western philosophy, the term and concept of teleology originated in the writings of Plato and Aristotle.
-Aristotle's 'four causes' give special place to the telos or "final cause" of each thing.
+Aristotle's 'four causes' gives a special place to the telos or "final cause" of each thing.
 In this, he followed Plato in seeing purpose in both human and nonhuman nature.